Juan E. Méndez

-Juan E. Méndez (born December 11, 1944) is an Argentine lawyer, former United Nations Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and human rights activist known for his work on behalf of political prisoners.
+Juan E. Méndez (born December 11, 1944) is an Argentine lawyer, former United Nations Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and a human rights activist known for his work on behalf of political prisoners.

 Career

 Méndez was born in Lomas de Zamora, on the outskirts of Buenos Aires.

 In 1970, he received his law degree from Stella Maris University in Mar del Plata, Buenos Aires province.